 Application for a licence must be signed by the parents and accompanied by a photograph.
 The local authority must be satisfied that arrangements for the supervision and protection of the child are adequate and that the disruption to the child's education is kept to a minimum.

-The legislation which demands this licensing is The Children and Young Persons Acts 1933 and 1963 and The Children (performances) Regulations 1968.
+The legislation which demands this licensing is The Children and Young Persons Acts 1933 and 1963 and The Children (performances and activities) Regulations 2014.

 Key issues covered by the regulations are:

 - is the child/young person below minimum school leaving age?

 - does the child reside in the area covered by Wiltshire Council?

 - is there a charge made for admission?

 - is it in school time?
 If so, a consultation must be made with the child's headteacher

 - is the child/young person fit to take part?